Register for camp

 We have camps for all age groups and abilities, and our best-in-class PGA instruction ensures your child learns from the best.

 Full Day camps (ages 12-17) provide an excellent opportunity for junior golfers to improve their technical skills as well as develop strong course management skills.
 Participants are segmented into smaller groups based on their experience level in order to create the most favorable learning environment possible.
+Lunch is provided for full day campers.

 Modified Full Day camps (ages 8-13) provide an excellent opportunity for junior golfers who are ready to take that next step towards course play.
 Participants will have the opportunity to improve their technical skills and begin to develop course management skills.
 Participants are segmented into smaller groups based on their experience level in order to create the most favorable learning environment possible.
+Lunch is provided for Modified full day campers.

 Half Day camps (ages 7-13) are designed to create the ‘new junior golfer’ up through those playing at an intermediate level.
 Participants are segmented into smaller groups based on their experience level in order to create the most favorable learning environment possible.
 For three hours each day, campers learn or hone their skills with a strong emphasis placed on golf’s fundamentals and well as fun!